Directors Prannoy, Radhika Roy resign from NDTV's promoter company 'RRPR'

 How did this come about?

-In 2009 and 2010, VPCL gave RRPRH an interest-free loan of Rs.
-403.85 in lieu of warrants entitling the former to convert it into a 99.9% stake in RRPRH.
-To extend the loan, VPCL raised funds from Reliance Strategic Ventures of Mukesh Ambani's Reliance Industries Limited (RIL), which also owns Network18.
-In August, AMNL bought VPCL for Rs.
+In 2009 and 2010, VCPL gave RRPRH an interest-free loan of Rs.
+403.85 crore in lieu of warrants entitling the former to convert it into a 99.9% stake in RRPRH.
+To extend the loan, VCPL raised funds from Reliance Strategic Ventures of Mukesh Ambani's Reliance Industries Limited (RIL), which also owns Network18.
+In August, AMNL bought VCPL for Rs.
 113.75 crore.

 Acquisition without discussions, claimed Roys